-It's rare we get that sort of brief but this client wanted to make an impact in the Torquay fringes.
+We rarely get that sort of brief but this client wanted to make an impact in the Torquay fringes.
 An existing client brought us details of a bungalow they wanted to buy asking what might be possible.
-The property is in a pleasant but seemingly unremarkable residential suburb that surprised me on first visit but, standing on the terrace, I saw why they were there.
+The property is in a pleasant but seemingly unremarkable residential suburb that surprised me on my first visit but, standing on the terrace, I saw why they were there.

 The existing house is elevated a couple of meters above the road but this is enough to take the roadside view of hedges, fences, and suburban walls to a panorama reaching from the peaks of Dartmoor, over the seven hills of Torquay and out across the bay.